 The warmer, summer months of May to November are a welcome mixture of cooling showers, sunshine and light breezes, with the occasional heavy downpour.

-south in the hurricane belt, and although tropical storms will
+is far south in the hurricane belt, and although

-disturbances either pass to the north or dissipate before they reach
+pass to the north or dissipate before they reach the

 Driving on Bequia's narrow roads is on the LEFT.

 If you are renting a vehicle on the island you will need to get a local Driving Permit.
-These are available from the Revenue Office in Port Elizabeth on production of a valid national or international Driving Licence from your own country, and payment of a fee of EC$50 (about US$ 19).
+These are available from the Revenue Office in Port Elizabeth on production of a valid national or international Driving Licence from your own country, and payment of a fee of EC$100 (about US$ 40).

 Bequia has been "on line" for several years.
 There is no shortage of internet access outlets on the island.
 Lap top plug-ins, printing, CD burning and software and hardware troubleshooting are also available.